GryBsh/NabuNetSim/README.md

 - > Supports multiple NABU adaptors, serial and TCP.
 You can use multiple serial adaptors and listen for clients on multiple ports at the same time if you so choose.
 - > Supports local file system NABU files and cycles, with the classic cycles included
 - > Supports feeds from NABUNetwork.com and Nabu.ca.
-- > Supports NHACP and Retronet.
+- > Supports NHACP and Retronet, so it can run IshkurCPM and Cloud CPM.
 - > Deeply integrated offline caching of remote files/programs.
 - > Optional Web UI for configuration, with news from NabuNetwork.com.
 - > Extensible protocol support, you can add your own protocol handlers in Python or Javascript.